 Should any unforeseeable event force us to cancel a class or a series of classes, you will be offered the choice between an alternative class or a full refund.
 No refund or alternative will be available if a course is disrupted by an Act Of God.

 Send a cheque payable to "imprology, 87 Cavendish Road, London N4 1RR, UK" along with the name, telephone and email contact of the workshop's participant(s).
 Make sure that your cheque reaches us before the start of the class you want to book.
 The booking fee is indicated on the booking page of each course.
 We will confirm your booking upon receipt by email.

 If you can't afford this course, contact us here.

-If you can't afford to pay the listed price because it would genuinely deprive you of the indispensable, please contact us at firstname.lastname@example.org and include:
+If you are free on all the course's dates but can't afford to pay the listed price because it would genuinely deprive you of the indispensable, please contact us at firstname.lastname@example.org and include:

 - The amount of money you can afford to pay for this course;

 - Any non-monetary ways you are offering to contribute.

 We've set aside four open places for this programme.
 We will let you know if space is still available and if so, email you a tailored booking form.
 We will answer positively to your request whenever possible.
 If we don't answer positively, it will be because the four places are gone or we considered your proposed contribution unsustainable as we receive no other funding that what people pay for our classes.